Search Shortcut cmd + k | ctrl + k

 concat_ws(separator, string, ...)

-Description Concatenate strings together separated by the specified separator.
+Description Concatenate many strings, separated by separator.
+NULL inputs are skipped.

 Result Banana, Apple, Melon